Federated Neural Bandits: Conclusion

 \section{Conclusion}

-We introduced FN-UCB, the first federated neural contextual bandit algorithm.
-We use a weighted combination of two UCBs, and the choice of this weight required by our theoretical analysis has an interesting interpretation which emphasizes accelerated exploration initially and accurate prediction of the aggregated NN later.
-We derive upper bounds on the regret and communication complexity of FN-UCB, and verify its effectiveness using empirical experiments.
+This paper describes the first federated neural contextual bandit algorithm called \texttt{FN-UCB}.
+We use a weighted combination of two UCBs and the choice of this weight required by our theoretical analysis has an interesting interpretation emphasizing accelerated exploration initially and accurate prediction of the aggregated NN later.
+We derive upper bounds on the regret and communication complexity of \texttt{FN-UCB}, and verify its effectiveness using empirical experiments.
 Our algorithm is not equipped with privacy guarantees, which may be a potential limitation and will be tackled in future work.
-A potential negative societal impact is that our paper may further promote the use of NNs in more applications, which may increase energy consumption and contribute to the greenhouse effect.